 Parents and guests of boarders are welcome to visit the house outside of meal and prep times.
 Boarders should introduce their guests (up to two only please) to the member of staff on duty and their names recorded in the Guest Book.
 Signing in and out of the House is a fire and safety requirement and must always be carried out.
-Guests, including parents, are entertained in the common rooms only and not allowed upstairs and are expected to leave at their hosts' bedtime.
+Guests, including parents, are entertained in the Common Rooms only and are not allowed upstairs and are expected to leave at their hosts' bedtime.
 There are guidelines for guests on the front of the visitors' book.
-When possible please advise us of any planned visits and be aware the staff on duty may need to ask for identification before allowing anyone access to the house.
+When possible, please advise us of any planned visits and be aware that the staff on duty may need to ask for identification before allowing anyone access to the house.
+We prefer if parents avoid, whenever possible, dropping in midweek to see their children or to take them out for meals.
+This can be quite disruptive to their routine and often causes increased levels of homesickness in both the boarder whose parents have come to visit as well as the other boarders in the house who might be missing home.